 By: Sharon Aron Baron

-Sounds like summer camp for elected officials with no financial checks and balances who coincidentally don’t have anything planned on their summer calendars.
-Too bad Dressler didn’t take that team building back to city hall where he’s generally loathed by his own employees.
+It sounds like summer camp for elected officials with no financial checks and balances who coincidentally don’t have anything planned on their summer calendars.
+Too bad Dressler didn’t take that team building back to city hall, where he’s generally loathed by his own employees.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsFebruary 18, 2024J.P.
 Taravella Drama Club Hosts Community Yard Sale and Craft Show on February 24

 - NewsFebruary 16, 2024Detectives Search for Tamarac Man Missing Since Early January

 - NewsFebruary 15, 2024“You’re a Fraud”: Tamarac Commissioner Blasts Website Tied to Marlon Bolton

 - NewsFebruary 12, 2024Free Boot Camp Held to Boost Students’ Federal Aid Applications